 Our thoughts are with those hurt as they work toward recovery.

-In Illinois, victims of a multi-vehicle accident are entitled to seek "compensatory damages" from the at-fault driver's insurance.
+In Illinois, after a multi-vehicle accident, you may be entitled to seek damages from the at-fault driver's insurance.
 Because Illinois is an "at-fault" state, the party responsible for the collision is liable for all resulting costs.
-This includes coverage for specialized rescue services, hospital bills, and the long-term emotional impact of the trauma.

-Economic damages are the documented financial losses resulting from the accident.
-This includes the high cost of the fire department's extrication equipment, emergency ambulance transport, and all ER fees and surgical costs.
-If the injuries prevent a victim from returning to work, they can also recover "lost wages" and "loss of future earning capacity."
+If the injuries prevent you from returning to work, you can also recover "lost wages" and "loss of future earning capacity."
 These damages are calculated to ensure that the injured party is not burdened by debt while trying to focus on their physical recovery.

-Non-economic damages address the intangible, but equally real, "human cost" of the crash.
-This includes compensation for physical pain and suffering, as well as mental anguish and emotional distress.
 Illinois law does not place a limit on these damages, allowing for a recovery that reflects the true impact the accident has had on a victim's daily life and overall quality of life.

-Illinois follows a "Modified Comparative Negligence" rule, which determines how much money a victim can receive based on their percentage of fault.
-You can recover damages as long as you are less than 50% responsible for the crash.
-If a jury determines you were 10% at fault for the collision, your total compensation would be reduced by that 10%.
+For instance, if the judge or a jury determines you were 10% at fault for the collision, your total compensation would be reduced by that 10%.
 However, if you are found to be 51% or more at fault, you are barred from recovering any money from the other drivers involved.

 In a multi-vehicle collision, it is also important to review your own Underinsured Motorist (UIM) coverage.
 If the at-fault driver only carries the Illinois state minimum insurance, it may not be enough to cover the extensive medical bills for multiple injured people.
-UIM coverage on your own auto policy acts as a secondary layer of protection, ensuring that you have access to the funds needed for surgery, rehabilitation, and long-term care, even if the other driver’s policy is exhausted.

 If you have doubts after a vehicle crash in Lake County, contact The Law Office of Jack M. Shapiro at 847-243-8917 today and get the help that you need from our car accident lawyer.